cloudevents/spec/spec.md

 This specification does not define numeric or logical types.

-The `Object` type is a variant type that can take the shape of either a `String` or a `Binary` or a `Map`.
+The `Any` type is a variant type that can take the shape of either a `String` or a `Binary` or a `Map`.
 The type system is intentionally abstract, and therefore it is left to implementations how to represent the variant type.